 Imagine being the youngest person to visit every country in the world and then being asked to choose your favourite place.
 James Asquith (founder of app Holiday Swap) did just that, and his response?
 Lake Bled, Slovenia.
 If we had to choose, our Lake Bled day trip would be a definite highlight from our 3 month European tour.
 This guide covers Ljubljana to Lake Bled and although Bled steals most of the limelight, Ljubljana was one of the most surprising cities of our entire trip.
 We expected a quaint, tourist town instead we were mesmerised by a stunning city with unbelievable food, people and architecture.

 As we decided to visit Lake Bled in Winter, travel prices were crazy cheap!
-We took a Flixbus from Venice to Ljubljana for £14 each (it took approx. 4 hours).
+After our 3 days in Venice, we took a Flixbus to Ljubljana for £14 each (it took approx. 4 hours).
 Our budget was £60 per day but our actual spend was £98 because the food was simply too good and the idiot flashpackers we are, wined & dined ourselves silly.

 It was a 10-15 minute walk into the town centre, where by the river were numerous restaurants and bars all with outside seating.
 If like us, you’re a sucker for eating outdoors (particularly when there’s heated lamps and even heaters built into table legs!) then Ljubljana has nailed Winter alfresco.